athynyan/Pricord/README.md

 - PostgreSQL

 It follows the Domain Driven Design (DDD) architecture pattern.
 The application is split into the following projects:
-- Pricord.Domain - Contains the domain models and business logic
+- Pricord.Domain - Contains the domain entities and business logic
-- Pricord.Application - Contains the application services and data transfer objects
+- Pricord.Application - Contains the application services, validations, abstractions and behaviours
-- Pricord.Web - Contains the Blazor components and pages
+- Pricord.Web - Contains the Blazor components and pages for the web application
 - Pricord.Contracts - Contains the API contracts and data transfer objects to be shared between the API and Blazor
-- Pricord.API - Contains the API controllers and mapping logic
+- Pricord.API - Contains the API controllers, mapping logic between the domain and contracts
-- Pricord.Infrastructure - Contains the database context and repositories
+- Pricord.Infrastructure - Contains the database context, repositories and external services

-The project is currently in development and is not yet deployed.
+The project is currently in active development and is not yet deployed.